What is Hemp?

 One of the earliest known uses of hemp was for textiles, with evidence of hemp fibers being used to make clothing found in ancient Mesopotamia (modern-day Iraq) and Egypt.
 Hemp was also used for rope and paper production in ancient China, and it played an important role in the development of seafaring technology, as hemp fibers were used to make sails, ropes, and other ship components.

-However, in the 20th century, hemp began to fall out of favor as synthetic materials became more prevalent.
+However, in the 20th century, hemp began to fall out of favour as synthetic materials became more prevalent.
 In addition, the association of hemp with marijuana (another type of cannabis plant) led to increased restrictions on the cultivation and use of hemp in many countries.

 In recent years, however, there has been renewed interest in hemp, particularly for its potential health benefits.
 Many countries have loosened their restrictions on hemp cultivation and production, and hemp-derived products (such as CBD oil) have become increasingly popular around the world.